capitec/omni-router/README.md

 <omni-router></omni-router>
 ```

-5️⃣ Define the pages you will route to.
+5️⃣ &nbsp; Define the pages you will route to.

 ```js
  // Iniitialize the router.